CiscoDevNet/intersight-go/docs/FabricElementIdentity.md

 HasReplacementTarget returns a boolean if a field has been set.

+### SetReplacementTargetNil

+`func (o *FabricElementIdentity) SetReplacementTargetNil(b bool)`

+ SetReplacementTargetNil sets the value for ReplacementTarget to be an explicit nil

+### UnsetReplacementTarget
+`func (o *FabricElementIdentity) UnsetReplacementTarget()`

+UnsetReplacementTarget ensures that no value is present for ReplacementTarget, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)